Knowledge base

 | Live Context Store | Current operational state, updated in near-real-time as people work in RunOlga. |

 Every answer carries provenance: a record of which store it came from and which records were accessed.
 That makes Olga's knowledge traceable, not a black box.
-See grounding and confirmation for how grounding and provenance are enforced.
+See grounding and confirmation.

 You: What are our Priorities this quarter?